dwyl/learn-aws-lambda/README.md

   ![Publish to topic](https://cloud.githubusercontent.com/assets/5912647/12579960/a5dd5238-c423-11e5-90df-40b3c88f7e05.png)

 2. The opens the message editor.
 The topic ARN is the 'Amazon Resource Name' for the topic.
 ARNs are used to specify a resource unambiguously across all of AWS.
 We don't need to worry about them for this example!
 Give your message a subject and add some text to the message body.
-Leave the 'Time to Leave' field blank and click 'Publish Message' in the bottom right hand corner of the screen.
+Leave the 'Time to Live' field blank and click 'Publish Message' in the bottom right hand corner of the screen.
 You should be redirected back the SNS console.

   ![Publish message](https://cloud.githubusercontent.com/assets/5912647/12579968/c3410dec-c423-11e5-9189-3dd68fe7060c.png)